Ambrosys/os-matcher/docs/content/Matching/Algorithms/4-CandidateBacktrackRouter.rst

 * It may go beyond skipped sampling points (we will discuss this later in :ref:`skipping_router`).
 * It may not go beyond the current route (which could be in the middle of the track, we will discuss this later in :ref:`outermost_router`).
 * It may not go beyond the maximum backtracking distance (:ref:`maxCandidateBacktrackingDistance <router_filter_configuration>`).
-* The farthest route (the one whose last sampling point has the highest index) may not be the last one the router has tried.
+* The farthest route may not be the last one the router has tried.
 * The router needs to track already visited routes to be able to try different ones.